top of page

 3. Hire a Professional for Complex Installs.
 For recessed lighting, outdoor installations, or wiring new fixtures, it’s best to call a licensed electrician.

-LED lighting is a smart investment, but safety should never be overlooked.
+LED lighting is a smart investment in the long and short run, but safety should never be overlooked.
 Whether you’re installing a single bulb or a full lighting system, take your time and follow safety precautions.

 A brighter home is great, but a safe home is better.